-Unfortunately, without doing an evaluation I can’t comment at length on your injury and exercise prescription, but we can discuss some general principles that hopefully answer your question and feel helpful to you.
+Unfortunately, without doing an evaluation we can’t comment at length on your injury and exercise prescription, but we can discuss some general principles that hopefully answer your question and are helpful to you.

 When rehabbing nerve related issues it’s common practice to avoid aggravating motions as the initial goal is to get the angry nerve(s) to calm down.
 Performing overhead exercises can be irritating to an already angry nerve as they are demanding tasks for the spine and shoulders.
-While this may have been your Physical Therapist’s thinking at the time, engaging in overhead motions and activities is an important part of rehabilitation as these are functional movements we encounter in everyday life; avoiding overhead motions altogether is not practical.
+While this may have been your physical therapist’s thinking at the time, engaging in overhead motions and activities is an important part of rehabilitation as these are functional movements we encounter in everyday life; avoiding overhead motions altogether is not practical.

-Performing (light) free weight exercises below shoulder height, such as front and lateral raises, are a good introductory exercises before progressing to overhead lifts.
+Performing (light) free weight exercises below shoulder height, such as front and lateral raises, are good introductory exercises to start with before progressing to overhead lifts.
 When transitioning to overhead lifts, such as military press or incline bench press, be sure to start with a light weight to ensure both proper form and that they’re not aggravating in any way.
-Should you develop pain after starting a new fitness routine I would recommend scheduling an evaluation with a Physical Therapist to help identify and address any restrictions or dysfunctional movement patterns that may be occurring.
+Should you develop pain after starting a new fitness routine you should schedule an evaluation with a physical therapist to help identify and address any restrictions or dysfunctional movement patterns that may be occurring.

-P.S: Pull-ups are considered an over-head exercise!
+P.S.
+Pull-ups are considered an over-head exercise!

 PT can help you get back to your activities!

 As musculoskeletal experts, physical therapists are the ideal medical provider to help set you up for success and ensure you avoid injuries as you get back to sport.